 Research IT Portal

-The mission of the Research IT Portal is to be a one-stop solution for researchers and those who support research to efficiently and effectively find, access, and utilize technology resources, services, training, and support.
+The mission of the Research IT Portal is to be a one-stop solution for researchers and those who support research to efficiently and effectively find, access, and utilize technology resources, services, training, and support from all across campus.
 The portal has been developed in response to the need identified across campus to connect researchers to resources.

-Research IT as a group aims to bridge any gaps that may exist between researchers and the technology that enables research.
+The Research IT team's goal is to bridge any gaps that may exist between researchers and the technology that enables research.
 Research IT partners with units, researchers, and IT Professionals to provide the best possible collaborations to assist research.
 We can consult to learn about your research, discover your technology needs, and put you in contact with the appropriate services, resources, and professionals.

 The Research IT Portal is a partnership between Technology Services, the National Center for Supercomputing Applications (NCSA), the School of Information Sciences (iSchool), the University Library, and the Office of the Vice Chancellor for Research (OVCR).